mattarderne/rdrn.dev/tech.md

 ## 1. Data

 I work as a Head of Data, specializing in Analytics and Artificial Intelligence, and with a strong foundational basis in Data Warehousing & Data Integration.
 This means I am very comfortable across the data systems life cycle with Python, ML, Neural Nets, SQL, ETL and general Data Wrangling.
-I'm also comfortable with Devops and managing AWS infra, BI tools such as Tableau and Looker and architects these systems.
+I'm also comfortable with Devops and managing AWS infra, BI tools such as Tableau and Looker [and architecting these systems](https://groupby1.substack.com/p/data-as-a-utility-tool).

 I also offer hands-on [training](/training/) in all matters relating to Data.

-* Predictive Models
-    * Pytorch
-    * Credit Rating models
-        * Probability of Default
-        * Recovery Rate
-    * Logistic Regression & XGBoost
 * Data Engineering
     * Denodo Data Virtualization
     * Snowflake, Redshift, PostgreSQL & MySQL